Christian M. Nebehay: Art gallery and foundations

 In 1947, Nebehay founded the Christian M. Nebehay Company (gallery, art shop and antiquarian bookstore) located in Vienna's first district.
 For decades he took over a leading role in the art and antique trade far beyond Austria.
 The shop continued even after his death.
 A former chairman of the Austrian League of Antiquarian Booksellers [Verband der Antiquare Österreichs] once referred to it as "the most important still active antiquarian bookstore of the 'Old Continent Europe'".
 Nebehay, who served as president of the International League of Antiquarian Booksellers, also founded the Austrian League of Antiquarian Booksellers, which he headed for over two decades, and the Society of Friends of the Albertina.
 Nebehay was able to make numerous acquisitions in the interest of Austrian art, e.g. he initiated the purchase of the manuscript of Anton Bruckner's Third Symphony on behalf of the Austrian National Library.
 He also founded the Egon-Schiele-Museum in Tulln, Lower Austria.

 Schiele auction record

-In 2007, selected works from Christian Nebehay's art collection were auctioned at Sotheby's in New York.
+In 2007, selected works from Christian Nebehay's art collection were auctioned at Sotheby's in New York City.
 The five drawings by Egon Schiele resulted in sales of US$17.9 million.
 The Self-Portrait With Checkered Shirt ("Selbstbildnis mit kariertem Hemd"), Schiele's last self-portrait on paper, came under the hammer for US$11.4 million.
 An auction record for a paper work by Egon Schiele was achieved.